Saint Louis UniversityMenuSearch

-Craniofacial and Pediatric Plastic Surgery
+Craniofacial & Pediatric Plastic Surgery

-Offering Repair of Cleft Lip, Cleft Palate, Skull and Jaw Malformations, Hand and Chest Deformities
+Offering Repair of Cleft Lip, Cleft Palate, Skull and Jaw Malformations, Hand, and Chest Deformities

-SLUCare pediatric plastic surgeons treat children with a wide range of medical conditions – from skin growths and discoloration to disfiguring conditions such as cleft lip, cleft palate and chest deformities.
+SLUCare Phyisician Group's pediatric plastic surgeons treat children with a wide range of medical conditions – from skin growths and discoloration to disfiguring conditions such as cleft lip, cleft palate and chest deformities.
 We use the latest technologies, such as 3D printing, to help repair birth defects and injuries of the skull and face.

 In addition to treating young patients at SSM Health Cardinal Glennon Children's Hospital, our SLUCare doctors also travel across the globe, bringing hope and healing to impoverished children abroad through medical missions.